-- The level of sedation must be such that the patient remains conscious, the nature and dosage of drugs should be kept to the minimum necessary to achieve the desired effect - Verbal contact with the patient must be maintained throughout the period of sedation - The specialist should ensure that the patient is able to understand and respond to verbal commands and that the patient retains protective reflexes - The specialist should be assisted by an appropriately trained person who is able to monitor the condition of the patient and assist in case of emergency - Adequate facilities including appropriate drugs should be readily available in the event of complications arising.
+- The level of sedation must be such that the patient remains conscious.
+The nature and dosage of drugs should be kept to the minimum necessary to achieve the desired effect - Verbal contact with the patient must be maintained throughout the period of sedation - The specialist should ensure that the patient is able to understand and respond to verbal commands and that the patient retains protective reflexes - The specialist should be assisted by an appropriately trained person who is able to monitor the condition of the patient and assist in case of emergency - Adequate facilities including appropriate drugs should be readily available in the event of complications arising.

-It is the responsibility of the specialist administering the sedation to keep comprehensive records of the conscious sedation technique and drugs used (Standards in Conscious Sedation for Dentistry, Report of an Independent Expert Working Party, October 2000).
+It is the responsibility of the specialist administering the sedation to keep comprehensive records of the conscious sedation technique and drugs used (Conscious Sedation in the Provision of Dental Care: Report of an expert group in the provision of dental care.
+Standing Dental Advisory Committee 2003).

-General Anaesthesia -
+General Anaesthesia

-[A dentist should ensure] due regard is given to all aspects of behavioural management and anxiety control before deciding to prescribe or proceed with treatment under general anaesthesia
+A dentist should ensure due regard is given to all aspects of behavioural management and anxiety control before deciding to prescribe or proceed with treatment under general anaesthesia.

-Specialists must take into consideration new regulations which require that, by 31 December 2001, all general anaesthesia for dental treatment should be administered in a hospital setting with critical care facilities (General Anaesthesia for Dental Treatment in a Hospital Setting with Critical Care Facilities, Chief Dental Officer, 31 May 2001)
+Specialists must take into consideration regulations which required that after 31 December 2001, all general anaesthesia for dental treatment should be administered in a hospital setting with critical care facilities (General Anaesthesia for Dental Treatment in a Hospital Setting with Critical Care Facilities, Chief Dental Officer, 31 May 2001).